RyanMan56/Game-Programming-in-CPP-Chapter-1-/README.md

 - `scripts/build.sh` - cds into the build directory, generates a native build system, compiles/links the project, and runs the executable
 - `scripts/clean_build.sh` - removes the `build` directory and runs `build.sh`

-### Note
+### Notes

-When adding a new .cpp file make sure to run `cmake ..` e.g. `cmake .. && cmake --build . && ./bin/CppTemplate` otherwise the change to the sources won't get picked up by CMake
+- When adding a new .cpp file make sure to run `cmake ..` e.g. `cmake .. && cmake --build . && ./bin/CppTemplate` otherwise the change to the sources won't get picked up by CMake

+- To get debugging working you may have to follow these steps:

+  1. Open the Command Palette and search for `CMake: Configure`.
+This will configure your project for building.
+  2. Once configured, build the project by selecting `CMake: Build` or running the build task.